rockerBOO/t5-distill/README.md

 In no way directly associated with these companies and not in any partnership.

-Thanks to HuggingFace for providing models
+- Thanks to HuggingFace for providing models weights and model code.
-Thanks to Google for providing T5 models.
+- Thanks to Google for providing T5 models.
-Thanks to Kohya and contributors of sd-scripts for some functionality in this code Thanks to blackforestlabs and stabilityai for creating Flux and Stable Diffusion 3
+- Thanks to Kohya and contributors of sd-scripts for some functionality in this code
+- Thanks to blackforestlabs and stabilityai for creating Flux and Stable Diffusion 3